John Bailey (cinematographer): Career

 Bailey spent 11 years apprenticing as a crew member with cinematographers such as Vilmos Zsigmond and Néstor Almendros, working on Two-Lane Blacktop, The Late Show, 3 Women, Winter Kills, and Days of Heaven.
 He earned his first credit as director of photography for Boulevard Nights, followed by Ordinary People and American Gigolo.

 In 1985, Bailey shared the Cannes Film Festival Best Artistic Contribution Award with Eiko Ishioka and Philip Glass for Mishima: A Life in Four Chapters.
 He was nominated for the Independent Spirit Award for Best Cinematography for Tough Guys Don't Dance and the Camerimage Golden Frog Award for Best Cinematography for Forever Mine.
-He is a member of the American Society of Cinematographers and member of the jury at the Venice Film Festival in 1987.
+He was a member of the American Society of Cinematographers and member of the jury at the Venice Film Festival in 1987.
 He worked on numerous comedy films such as Groundhog Day, As Good as It Gets, and The Producers.
-He is a veteran documentary cameraman.
+He was a veteran documentary cameraman.

 Bailey's credits as a director include The Search for Signs of Intelligent Life in the Universe, China Moon, Mariette in Ecstasy, and Via Dolorosa.

+Personal life and death

-He has been married to film editor Carol Littleton since 1972.
-They reside in Los Angeles.
+Bailey was married to film editor Carol Littleton from 1972.
+They resided in Los Angeles.
+He died in his sleep on November 10, 2023, at the age of 81.